asyarb/tailwind-capsize/README.md

 ## Configuration

 To get started, add a `capsize` key to your Tailwind theme.
-The value for `capsize` should be an object whose keys map to the keys in the `theme.fontFamily` with values that are "font metrics".
+The value for `capsize` should be an object whose keys map to the keys in `theme.fontFamily` with values that are "font metrics".

 See below for an example config: